Near the Sail Tower in Haifa, you can find the Flea Market and Merchant Fair. And Saturday morning is the best time for a visit.

-During our visit, The Flea Market And Merchant Fair were located nearby but in slightly different areas.
-The Merchant Fair was positioned at a parking lot in front of the Sail Tower (Captain Steve Street), and Flea Market was about 10 minutes walk from there at Kibbutz Galuyot street and nearby alleys.
+During our visit, The Flea Market And Merchant Fair were not located nearby but in slightly different areas.
+The Merchant Fair was positioned at a parking lot in front of the Sail Tower (Captain Steve Street), and Flea Market was about a ten-minute walk from there at Kibuts Galuyot Street 9 and nearby alleys.

 Almost at the Merchant Fair:

 The Merchant Fair was moved next to the Sail Tower during our visit.
 It was already transferred back, and currently, it is located in the same complex as the Flea Market.

 The Merchant Fair market is not very big, but you will probably find something if you are determined.

 Some people arrive early (I heard 6:00) to find bargains.

 Many of the things are old junk: